-- Keeps detailed records in confidential files, ideally via an online safeguarding recording system, that are separate from the main pupil file and stored securely. - Ensures that, when a pupil under the age of 18 years leaves Leytonstone School, all child protection records are passed to the new setting (separately from the main pupil file and ensuring secure transit) and confirmation of receipt is obtained.
+- Keeps detailed records in confidential files, ideally via an online safeguarding recording system, that are separate from the main pupil file and stored securely. - Ensures that, when a pupil under the age of 18 years leaves Leytonstone School, all child protection records are passed to the new setting (separately from the main pupil file and ensuring secure transit).
 If the child is the subject of an open case to Children's Social Care, the pupil's social worker is also informed.